 - Work evenings, weekends and overtime during peak demand.

-A stubborn falsehood about HVAC is that it’s a blue-collar career.
-In truth, you'll need distinct skills, specialized education and ongoing certification.
+A common misconception about learning HVAC is that it’s a blue-collar career.
+In truth, you'll need distinct skills, specialized education and continuous recertification.

-It’s a great career choice if you want to:
+It’s a smart career if you would like to:

 - Minimize student debt.